Botswana Walking Safaris

 Botswana walking safaris - Footsteps

-All of Okavango Water-based camps offer a mix of boating and island walking.
-Walking is an option for many of the camps with private concessions areas.
-(Walking is not allowed in Chobe National Park or Moremi Game Reserve.)
+Most Okavango Water-based camps offer a mix of boating and island walking.
+Many private concession camps also include walking as part of their activities.
+(Note: walking is not permitted in Chobe National Park or Moremi Game Reserve.)

-Footsteps Camp is one of our top picks for exclusive-use walking safari camps in Botswana, offering private guiding and flexible walk times.
-See our Footsteps walking safari.
+Footsteps Camp remains one of our top choices for exclusive-use walking safaris, offering private guiding and complete flexibility.
+See our Footsteps walking safari in Botswana.

-Note: You can also take a private walking safari guide at any of the other Ker & Downey camps such as Shinde Camp, Kanana Camp or Dinaka Camp in the Kalahari desert.
-See some accommodation options later.
+Note: You can also take a private walking safari guide at any of the other Ker & Downey camps such as Shinde Camp.

 Is a walking holiday in Botswana right for you?